Robot combat

-Robot combat is a mode of robot competition in which custom-built machines fight using various methods to incapacitate each other.
+Robot combat is a type of robot competition in which custom-built machines fight using various methods to incapacitate each other.
 The machines have generally been remote-controlled vehicles rather than autonomous robots.

-Robot combat competitions have been made into television series, including Robot Wars in the UK and Battlebots in the US.
+Robot combat competitions have been made into television series, including Robot Wars in the United Kingdom and BattleBots in the United States.
 These shows were originally broadcast in the late 1990s to early 2000s and experienced revivals in the mid-2010s.
 As well as televised competitions, smaller robot combat events are staged for live audiences such as those organized by the Robot Fighting League.

 Robot builders are generally hobbyists and the complexity and cost of their machines can vary substantially.
 Robot combat uses weight classes, with the heaviest robots able to exert more power and destructive capabilities.
-The rules of competitions are designed for the safety of the builders, operators, and spectators while also providing for an entertaining spectacle.
+The rules of competitions are designed for the safety of the builders, operators, and spectators while also providing an entertaining spectacle.
 Robot combat arenas are generally surrounded by a bulletproof screen.

 Competitor robots come in a variety of designs, with different strategies for winning fights.
 Robot designs typically incorporate weapons for attacking opponents, such as axes, hammers, flippers, and spinning devices.
 Rules almost always prohibit gun-like weapons as well as other strategies not conducive to the safety and enjoyment of participants and spectators.

 History

-Among the oldest robotic combat competitions extant in the United States are the "Critter Crunch" (founded about 1987) in Denver and "Robot Battles" (founded in 1991) based in the southeastern U.S. Both events are run by members of the "Denver Mad Scientists Society".
+Among the oldest robotic combat competitions extant in the United States are the "Critter Crunch" (founded about 1987) in Denver and "Robot Battles" (founded in 1991) based in the southeastern United States.
+Both events are run by members of the "Denver Mad Scientists Society".